aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 irradiation, yet industry tells us that the government is to blame for industry producing and supplying more toxic products.
 ***
-_“Pathogens” are to the body what vultures, crow s a nd a nts are to the Earth.
+_“Pathogens” are to the body what vultures, crows and ants are to the Earth.
 They are a few of the Earth’s janitors.
-They find carcasses and ea t them.
-Without the Earth’s janitors, our a ir w ould be in jeopar dy o f be coming toxic gas in which animals could not thrive.
-“Pathogens” are our bodies’ helpful, organic, in ner-ecological recycling or ganisms that help us thrive._
+They find carcasses and eat them.
+Without the Earth’s janitors, our air would be in jeopardy of becoming toxic gas in which animals could not thrive.
+“Pathogens” are our bodies’ helpful, organic, in ner-ecological recycling organisms that help us thrive._

 #### Chapter 30